cashpw/notes.cashpw.com/content/posts/cedric_chin_why_tacit_knowledge_is_more_important_than_deliberate_practice.md

 An essay on [Tacit knowledge]({{< relref "tacit_knowledge.md" >}}) and [Deliberate practice]({{< relref "deliberate_practice.md" >}})

+-   Tacit knowledge is more useful than deliberate practice when the subject you're trying to learn isn't "well defined". "... deliberate practice is defined as possible _only_ in domains with a long history of well-established pedagogy.
+In other words, deliberate practice **can only exist in fields like music and math and chess**."
 -   Tacit knowledge in action looks like a long list of caveats

     > This is actually generalisable.
 People with expertise in any sufficiently complicated domain will always explain their expertise with things like: "Well, do X. Except when you see Y, then do Z, because A. And if you see B, then do P. But if you see A and C but not B, then do Q, because reason D. And then there are weird situations where you do Z but then see thing C emerge, then you should switch to Q."